You at 34 weeks pregnant

 A blood test done earlier in pregnancy will let you know your Rh type.

 After your baby is born, blood is collected from your baby’s umbilical cord and the Rh type is checked.
-You’ll have another Anti-D injection if your baby is Rh-positive.
+If your baby is Rh-positive, you’ll be offered another Anti-D injection within 72 hours after birth.

 Ask your doctor or midwife for more information.

-Pre-eclampsia is a serious condition that affects up to 15% of pregnant women and can occur after 20 weeks of pregnancy.
+Pre-eclampsia is a serious condition that sometimes occurs after 20 weeks of pregnancy.

 Symptoms of pre-eclampsia include: